MarceloArnaldi/cial/README.md

 Doubtful points and considerations:

 [GET] /stock/{stock_symbol}
 "Purchased_amount" or "purchased_status" were not found in Polygon or MarketWatch, so they were considered as "0" and "not_purchased".
+The market_cap key value was set to string because it represents multiple currencies.

 [POST] /stock/{stock_symbol}
 Considered for the "purchase" table the structure: